rapka/polemics-md/content/essays/catgirl-research-research.md

 ![Slide from Thelema's talk.
 It says "crypto x Al is imperative to ensure censorship resistance and protect creative freedom, while letting us create new incentive structures for artists".
 There's a Milady-style image macro meme that says "DONT BE PART OF THE PROBLEM, BE THE ENTIRE PROBLEM"](../images/catgirl-research-research/imgnai-milady-slide.jpg)

-In a blog post about ImgnAI's philosophy called [Generative AI: accelerating creativity & self expression](https://mirror.xyz/networkspirits.eth/t2hW0Xk6artfSuDBlsCbmrSSeD40JYAOUvRESs6rZnc), Thelema said:
+In a blog post about ImgnAI's ethos called [Generative AI: accelerating creativity & self expression](https://mirror.xyz/networkspirits.eth/t2hW0Xk6artfSuDBlsCbmrSSeD40JYAOUvRESs6rZnc), Thelema lays out her philosophy around modern AI:
-It also says:
->Simply put, the LLM fuels data accessibility and accelerates IQ.
+>Generative art is the yin to the LLMs yang... the LLM fuels data accessibility and accelerates IQ.
 Generative art provides creative balance, allowing our EQ to flourish.
 The combination of both accelerates human experience and potential as a whole.

-And ends with a reference to AGI:
+She also ends her essay with a reference to the concept of Artificial General Intelligence.
 >I, and we at imgnAI hope to add to these conversations and play a part in preserving some of the important parts of humanity as we hit the speedrun to AGI - as well as the values we hold close as part of the crypto community.
 ### Nick Land & The CCRU

-In her post, Thelema also explains the origins of her Aleister Crowley-inspired username.
+In her manifesto, Thelema explains the origins of her Aleister Crowley-inspired username.
 >We’re currently witnessing the dawn of a new era of online subcultures, some based deeply within the AI realms.
 Whilst Landian accelerationism isn’t new and has been part of, or at least complimentary to, subcultures such as Remilia; we now see a rise in mindshare of e/acc (and the many accelerationist variants), 21e8 et al, and we’re watching these communities grow and split with their own distinct traits and beliefs in real time.

 >As my anon name suggests, I am a long-time Crowley fan so seeing the lore build from the early Land/CCRU days to where we are now, which still feels like the beginning, feels like a great time to be alive as these ideas are building their roots within modern culture.